secondRZ/swe-interview/topics/unity-and-game-dev.md

    4. Finally solidify your revenue streams for this particular game.
 Ads only?
 IAP to get rid of ads?
 Other IAPs?
 Also, if you're self publishing, what's the marketing budget?
 IG Ads?
 FB Ads?
 Influencers?
 2. Production
    1. Design:
-      1. Deciding _how_ the game should play and feel \(Which platforms?
+      1. Deciding _how_ the game should play and feel \(What are the perfect settings and platforms for the game?
+If it's mobile it should pass the toilet test.
+If console then the Saturday on my own test.
 2D vs 3D?
 Sound effects inspirations.
 Soundrack inspirations.
 Overall mood?
 Physics inspirations.\)
       2. What are the set of problems that your subject has to solve?
       3. How do they vary in design and difficulty \(levels\)?
       4. What are the risks and rewards that they have to balance at any given moment?